TonyPhipps/tech-notes/3dprinting_fdm.md

 # Troubleshooting

+## Clogged Nozzle
+Symptoms of a clog (usually burned up bits)
+- Usually occurs after some sort of print failure, where the filament ends up "stuck" in the nozzle too long and burns into hardened chunks.
+- May have issue with first layer sticking to build plate
+- May have issue with 2nd layer sticking to first layer
+- May notice filament sticking to nozzle more due to partial clog redirecting the stream of molten filament to one side as it extrudes.
+- May notice clicking sounds in stepper motor.
+This is the sound of skipping, since less filament moved forward than calculated due to the nozzle clog.

+Unload the filament and do a couple cold pulls.

 ## Stringing/Pulling Tweaks
 Sometimes the next layer or neighboring line sticks, causing stringing, pulling, or sticking to the nozzle and wreaking havoc.
 These settings may help.
 - Lift Z or Z Hop - lower or disable